helm/charts/stable/airflow/README.md

         }
 ```

+We expose the `scheduler.refreshConnections` value to refresh connections by
+removing them before adding them when they are automatically being imported.
+The
+default value is true, so if a user wants to add a password after the initial
+deployment, they should set `scheduler.refreshConnections` to false.

 __NOTE:__ As connections may include sensitive data, we store the bash script which generates the connections in a Kubernetes Secret, and mount this to the pods.

 __WARNING:__ Because some values are sensitive, you should take care to store your custom `values.yaml` securely before passing it to helm with: `helm -f <my-secret-values.yaml>`